 Some database terms to know

-Microsoft Office Access 2007 organizes your information into tables: lists of rows and columns reminiscent of an accountant’s pad or a Microsoft Office Excel 2007 worksheet.
+Access 2010 organizes your information into tables: lists of rows and columns reminiscent of an accountant’s pad or a spreadsheet.
 In a simple database, you might have only one table.
 For most databases you will need more than one.
 For example, you might have a table that stores information about products, another table that stores information about orders, and another table with information about customers.

-Each row is also called a record, and each column, is also called a field.
+Each row is more correctly called a record, and each column, a field.
 A record is a meaningful and consistent way to combine information about something.
 A field is a single item of information — an item type that appears in every record.
 In the Products table, for instance, each row or record would hold information about one product.
 Each column or field holds some type of information about that product, such as its name or price.

 Top of Page